uranoni/Pr_graphqlBasic_backendYoga/README.md

  to teach graphql how to get correct data
  3.
 #### this is User type but add posts Post is not scalar type
+ setting up a filed whose value is anoter custom type if one of filed is not scalar type we have to set up custom resolver to teach graphql how to get correct data

     type Query {
         users(query:String):[User!]!
         posts(query: String): [Post!]!